RAF RELATED LEGENDS

 Later, units formed to employ special tactics with a particular weapon might reflect this in their titles and badges, as with Lancers and Grenadiers.

-The Royal Flying Corps followed this custom by relating to their new aeronautical weapon, and incorporated propellers and bird wings into their badges.
+The Royal Flying Corps followed this custom of relating to their new aeronautical weapon, and incorporated propellers and bird wings into their badges.
 Photos show Staff/Flight Sergeants wearing a four-bladed propeller above their three stripes in place of the traditional crown.
-Since a brass propeller is a bit 'spikey', it was surrounded by a circular frame, and thus it was commonly referred to as a "wheel".
+Since a brass propeller is a bit spiky, it was surrounded by a circular frame, and thus it was commonly referred to as a "wheel".

 I surmise that when some identification was required to mark boy trainees, the wheels came to light and were recycled.

 Thus, at the present time, the wheel is regarded as the distinguishing mark of Boy Entrants and Apprentices.